|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ SIB Audit ]||[ TFFR ]||[ Search ]||[ Site Map ]||

 If approved, you will be notified and receive disability enrollment forms.
 If denied, you may appeal this decision by initiating a formal action against the Board in accordance with NDAC 82-10-01-01 and NDCC 28-32.

-Your disability retirement annuity is payable to you for life.
-However, you may elect a reduced benefit to provide additional
+Your disability retirement annuity is payable to you for life unless you return to teaching or no longer recertify eligible for disability benefits.
+You may elect a reduced benefit to provide additional

 survivor benefit protection for your beneficiary under joint and